 They have three main bodies of clay work.
 They use wild ferns to decorate a wide variety of dinnerware and serving pieces.
 A popular whimsical line of work focuses on animal motifs.
 This includes mugs with sculptures of clay animals as well as hand-drawn decorations.
 They also make wood-fired pottery in a Groundhog kiln at the Ozark Folk Center where they work.
 In addition, they have several other styles of work that they are experimenting with.

-Judi’s two-dimensional art is a recent addition to their studio tour offering.
+Judi’s two-dimensional art is a recent addition to the Munn/Perry pottery studio.
 The paintings are housed in the upstairs apartment.
 She focuses on animal portraits and Ozark landscapes using traditional media: watercolor, pastel, oil paint, acrylic as well as less conventional use of colored clay on clay tablets.
 She has cards and prints on hand as well as originals.
-Talk to her about pet portraits!
+Talk to her about